 The discussion between the leaders of France and Germany is very important.
 And yet, both are prisoners of the same statist vision of the integration process.
 For Macron it is necessary to construct state sovereignty in Brussels, while for Kramp-Karrenbauer it is necessary to preserve the sovereignty of national capitals.

 Europe continues to be prisoner to a concept of sovereignty developed for its past.
 Setting European sovereignty against national sovereignty is a mistake that would come at a high price.
 Sovereignty can instead be divided, between the members states and the union, on the basis of empirical and not abstract assessments.
 The EU needs institutional capacity-building in the centre, but it also needs member states with their own institutional strength.
-To repair Europe's disaggregation a federal union is needed, not a European state or an association of European states.
-A new world requires new ideas.
-At present, Europe seems unlikely to be delivering them.
+To repair Europe’s disaggregation a federal union is needed, not a European state or an association of European states.
+A new world asks for new ideas.

 Sergio Fabbrini is Dean of the Department of Political Science and Professor of Political Science and International Relations at the LUISS Guido Carli in Rome.
 He is the author of Europe’s Future: Decoupling and Reforming and Which European Union?
 Europe After the Euro Crisis.